zhouyangstrath/CABLEX_API/source/problem-statement.rst

 =================

 To examine the best cable configuration from a given clinets specifications, or the knowledgebase under the provided sites metocean data.
-The work flow of CABLEX is shown as follows.
+The work flow of CABLEX is shown as follows, which is initiated from Client/TFMC inputs and returns with an optimized configuration.

 .. image:: _static/workflow.png
    :alt: workflow